rchanou/rchanou.github.io/cost-awareness.md

 INSERT MEME IMAGE

-In fact, you can already find several scathing critiques of conventional programming wisdom, by engineers much more talented than myself.
+In fact, you can already find several scathing critiques of CPW, by engineers much more talented than myself.
 Here are some choice videos on YouTube (if you're too busy to watch these, I recommend at least giving these a listen while you're working or doing chores):

 - The 3-part series _Object-Oriented Programming is Bad/Embarrassing/Garbage_ by Brian Will
 - _Clean Code is Bad_ by Internet of Bugs